How Have I Coped With Autism?

 Experienced more than 4 hurricanes, including two hurricane strikes

-Experienced a near-miss with Ike and a direct hit from Fay.
+Experienced a near-miss with Ike and a direct hit from Tropical Storm Fay.

-Experienced fringe effects from Issac and Sandy in 2012 and a direct Major Hurricane strike in 2017 with Irma.
+Experienced fringe effects from Issac and Sandy in 2012 and an almost direct Major Hurricane strike with Irma

 Got restrained an immeasurable amount of times